-Even though you’re probably reading this in the comfort and safety of your home, it’s good to be prepared (and that’s probably why the Boy Scouts motto is Be Prepared).
+Even though you’re probably reading this in the comfort and safety of your home, it’s good to be prepared (and that’s probably why the Boy Scouts’ motto is Be Prepared).

 Tip: If you don’t know how to build a campfire, then check out our How To Build A Campfire post for step-by-step instructions.
+And if you’d really like to impress your friends with your superior survival skills, then check out our step-by-step how to make a homemade torch guide.

 So, here’s what you need to know about starting a fire without matches.

-The most basic rule of starting a fire is that fire requires heat, fuel and oxygen to get going… and keep going.
+The most basic rule of starting a fire is that fire requires heat, fuel, and oxygen to get going… and keep going.

 Table of Contents